Cheap NFL Jerseys Are They Worth It?

 - Shipping Costs More – The NFL has deals that include free shipping, so factor this in when comparing which path you want to choose.

-- Expect Shipping Time of 4 to 6 Weeks – China doesn’t have speedy delivery, and if they do, it’ll cost as much as another jersey.
+- Expect Shipping Time of 4 to 6 weeks (or more) – China doesn’t have speedy delivery, and if they do, it’ll cost as much as another jersey.

 Still, even at a bargain of nearly 50%, I do not recommend buying a Cheap NFL Jersey from China.
 These jerseys cost around $40-$50 but will not last a full season.
 The jerseys are lower quality in every way shape and form, and your jersey will stand out amongst a crowd.
 I probably wouldn’t have as many complaints about the knockoff jerseys if Reebok was still the main provider for the NFL, but since Nike has taken over the quality has really become noticeable.

 Best Tip: Try Amazon for NFL Merch

 The NFL has officially licensed its brand to third-party companies.
 This means companies not named Nike have the legal rights to use real NFL logos to create unique new merchandise.
 One of the companies is called OTS and the other is called ICER Brands, both seem to sell their line exclusivity on Amazon.
 Both offer NFL merchandise but in a different style than you’d see at NFLShop.
 They are a huge upgrade to Cheap NFL Jerseys From China and a better option if you aren’t a fan of NFLShop